 ‘When I was young and beautiful, a very old man used to come and see me every single day.
 He wore a different outfit each time, but it was always white with a little red bow tie under his collar.
 He would come with flowers, asking me to be his girlfriend – every day for months!

 ‘One day, I was mopping the floor, and when he came and asked me once again if I’d be his girlfriend.
 I said,

 He kept coming back for a few more weeks, but after that, I never saw him again.’

 María has a thousand other tales, but she’s careful only to recount older stories, respecting the privacy of the residents that currently live here.

 As well as cleaning, receiving post, and providing comfort and security to her residents, María has invaluable long-term knowledge of her building.
 She knows every square inch, who has lived here and who has died here.
 She knows things you wish you knew, and things you’re glad you don’t.

 There are still many Marías in Madrid, but most concierge offices now sit empty.
 Several times a day, we walk past the small corners in which the concierge once sat.
 We’ve lost the friendly face who breaks up fights and shoos away pests.
 We’ve lost the guardian of our building and the keeper of our secrets.

 María’s job is secure, for now.
 But when she retires, she may be replaced with a camera – it’s up to the neighbours to decide.

-Before I left, I asked María if her building was anything like the well known Spanish TV show Aquí no hay quien viva – a sitcom about the lives and dramas of a dozen Madrid residents living in a similar building to Marías.
+Before I left, I asked María if her building was anything like the well-known Spanish TV show Aquí no hay quien viva – a sitcom about the lives and dramas of a dozen Madrid residents living in a building similar to María’s.
 Her response?